breez/lspd/docs/CLN.md

 ```

 ### Running lspd on CLN
 In order to run lspd on top of CLN, you need to run the lspd process and run cln with the provided cln plugin.
-You also need lightningd compiled with developer mode on (`./configure --enable-developer`)
+You also need lightningd compiled with developer mode on (`./configure --enable-debugbuild`)

 1. Run cln with the following options set:
     - `--plugin=/path/to/lspd_plugin`: to use lspd as plugin